 In the final row of the summary table, groups should include the total number of unique papers over the most recent 5-year period (this is not the same as summing output from individual investigators), and the total number of unique papers originating from within the group (i.e. total number of papers with Applicants, PDRAs, and PhDs as 1st authors).

 In addition, if they wish to, Applicants can provide alternative measures to demonstrate their scientific productivity.
-For example, explaining authorship policies in explicit fields, those engaged in hardware and software projects and other technical activities, can also demonstrate past productivity, where appropriate, by listing technical reports published, but also by showing evidence of innovation and technical development, external contracts and other enabling activities.
+For example, explaining authorship policies in explicit fields.
+Those engaged in hardware and software projects and other technical activities, can also demonstrate past productivity, where appropriate, by listing technical reports published, or by showing evidence of innovation and technical development, external contracts and other enabling activities.